 This is another important and very useful exercise.
-As shown in the figure, a person is trying to move the thumb upwards and applying a pressure with the other hand in opposite direction.
+As shown in the figure, a person is trying to move the thumb upwards and applying pressure with the other hand in the opposite direction.

-Thumb moves in a different plane than other fingers.
+The thumb moves in a different plane than other fingers.
 I talked about thumb exercises here.
-You can perform other thumb exercises similar way by applying pressure on opposite side of the movement.
+You can perform other thumb exercises similar way by applying pressure on the opposite side of the movement.